qurihara/Threejs-Tetris-3DModeler/README.md

 You can create 3D models for your 3D printer from scratch through playing 3D Tetris!

-At first, just try this app from the following link: https://dl.dropboxusercontent.com/u/7988399/Threejs-Tetris-3DModeler/index.html
+At first, just try this app at the following link: https://dl.dropboxusercontent.com/u/7988399/Threejs-Tetris-3DModeler/index.html

 * I tested this app with chrome on windows.
 * .STL export function is available with pressing esc key.

-You may need to repair .STL with https://modelrepair.azurewebsites.net/index.php
+* You may need to repair .STL with https://modelrepair.azurewebsites.net/index.php

--- The following is the original README.md from https://github.com/fridek/Threejs-Tetris --
+## The following is the original README.md from https://github.com/fridek/Threejs-Tetris ##

 If you'd like to have original soundtrack in game go to http://www.youtube-mp3.org/ (or similar) and use link http://www.youtube.com/watch?v=NmCCQxVBfyM